Cybersecurity Specialist Training

 - Herzing has a 55-year track record of effective IT training

 - Our grads get hired!
-In 2019, 94% of Herzing College Ottawa graduates were employed in a related field (based on most recent available data)*Some conditions apply
+In 2020, 89% of available Herzing College Ottawa graduates were employed in a related field (based on most recent available data)*Some conditions apply